robertsd1072/StoreLayoutApp/README.md

 # Store Layout App

-As of September 3rd, 2021, I work and have worked at **Target©** since December of 2020.
+As of September 3rd, 2021, I work and have worked at a certain department store of a certain company since December of 2020.
 There, my job is to roam the store, locating and collecting various items for guest orders.
 I would get a list of locations in the store in a certain order, and it would be my job to go to each of those locations to collect each item until I had every item.
 In my time there, I have encountered three problems that directly affected the rate at which I could traverse the store and pick each item.

 # Problems